 - Click Not configured next to each added application to configure an SSL certificate that you want to use for secure communications between Veeam Backup for Microsoft Office 365 and your Azure AD application.

-- In the Select Certificate wizard, select an SSL certificate, as described in SSL Certificates.
+- In the Select Certificate wizard, select an SSL certificate.
+For more information, see SSL Certificates.

-Before selecting a certificate in Veeam Backup for Microsoft Office 365, you must assign this certificate to the application on the Azure portal, as described in this Microsoft article.
+Before selecting a certificate in Veeam Backup for Microsoft Office 365, you must assign this certificate to the application on the Azure portal.
+For more information, see this Microsoft article.